MaxwellMensah/Selection-Sort/README.md

 This is repeated, until the array is completely sorted.
 Let's consider an array with values {3, 6, 1, 8, 4, 5}

-Below, we have a pictorial representation of how selection sort will sort the given array.
+**Below**, we have a pictorial representation of how selection sort will sort the given array.